Pixlush

 The Security Flaw of Traditional Online Converters

-- Is it stored in an insecure database?
+• Is it stored in an insecure database?

-- Is it scanned for keywords or data scraping?
+• Is it scanned for information?

-The Solution: Local Browser-Based Processing
+The Solution: Private In-Browser Processing

 How to Compress a PDF Securely